-Assistant Principal: A person who is designated by a local board of education as next-in-line of authority to the school principal, and holds a principal's license ('P', 'AP', or 'DP', license area 00012).
+Assistant Principal: a person designated by a local board of education as next-in-line of authority to the school principal, and holds a principal's license ('P,' 'AP,' or 'DP', license area 00012).
 Under special circumstances, a local board of education may employ an assistant principal with a provisional license.

-Assistant Superintendent: Individual must hold a superintendent's license ('AS' or 'DS', license area 00011), or a principal's license ('P', 'AP', or 'DP', license area 00012) or a curriculum instructional specialist (supervisor) license ('M', 'S', or 'D', license area 00113).
-Unless the school system has a designated associate superintendent, an assistant superintendent is designated as being next-in-line of authority to the superintendent.
+Assistant Superintendent: a person designated as being next-in-line of authority to the superintendent, in the absence of an associate superintendent.
+Individual must hold a superintendent's license ('AS' or 'DS,' license area 00011), or a principal's license ('P', 'AP', or 'DP', license area 00012) or a curriculum instructional specialist (supervisor) license ('M', 'S', or 'D', license area 00113).

-Associate Superintendent: An individual who is designated by a local board of education as next-in-line of authority to the superintendent.
-This person must hold a superintendent's license ('AS' or 'DS', license area 00011) and either a principal's license ('AP' or 'DP', license area 00012) or a curriculum instructional specialist (supervisor) license at the advanced level ('S' or 'D', license area 00113).
+Associate Superintendent: a person designated by a local board of education as next-in-line of authority to the superintendent.
+This person must hold a superintendent's license ('AS' or 'DS,' license area 00011) and either a principal's license ('AP' or 'DP', license area 00012) or a curriculum instructional specialist (supervisor) license at the advanced level ('S' or 'D', license area 00113).

-Building Principal: An individual who serves as a principal in a school with less than seven but more than two full-time state-allotted teaching positions.
-The building principal position must be a converted teaching position.
+Building Principal: An individual who designated by the local board of education to serve as a principal in a school with less than seven but more than two full-time state-allotted teaching positions.